zarstensen/obsidian-obsimat-plugin/README.md

 ## Usage

 Start out by placing the cursor inside any math block.
-Then execute the `Evaluate LaTeX expression` command (or any other command from the [command list](#command-list)). **Latex Math** will now parse the latex math, evaluate the equation, and insert the result at the end of the math block.
+Then execute the `Evaluate LaTeX expression` command (or any other command from the [command list](#command-list)). **Latex Math** will now parse the latex math block, evaluate the equation, and insert the result at the end of the math block.

 Take a look at the [command list](#command-list) a brief overview of what this plugin can do, or go look at the [features](#features) list, for a more in depth walkthrough of this plugin's advanced features.